aspLite/Template/README.md

 # Template

 ## Installation
 Install as a site or virtual directory.
-Enable 32bits applications in your IIS application pool.
+Enable 32bits applications in your IIS application pool as an MS Access database is used.

 ## Login
 Username: admin@admin.com